 Please review the Fall Admissions Timelines and Winter Admissions Timelines found on our website.

-Students who are requesting testing accommodations for the CCTDI or STEM Thinking Skills Assessment must request the accommodations in writing to AcademiesAdmissions@lcps.org, no later than 12pm (noon) on October 18, 2019 and for the CCTST-N and Writing Assessment no later than 12pm (noon) January 6, 2020.
+Students who are requesting testing accommodations for the STEM Thinking Skills Assessment and/or the Writing Assessment must request the accommodations in writing to AcademiesAdmissions@lcps.org no later than 12pm (noon) on October 23, 2020 for Fall Testing and 12pm (noon) on February 18, 2021 for Winter Testing.

 Important: Only accommodations for standardized assessments that are part of an IEP (Individualized Education Program), Section 504 Plan, or an EL-APP (English Learner Assessment Participation Plan) can be considered.

-Yes, all students who have applied to the AET and/or the AOS Academy will take the CCTDI and the STEM Thinking Skills Assessment during Phase I of the application cycle.
-Students will need to schedule only one testing session for both Phase I assessments.
-See website for assessment schedule
+Yes, all students who have applied to the AET and/or the AOS Academy will take the STEM Thinking Skills Assessment and a Writing Assessment.
+Students will need to schedule only one testing session for both assessments.
+See website for assessment schedule.

-7. Where can I find information about the CCTDI, STEM Thinking Skills Assessment, and the CCTST-N?
+- Where can I find information about the STEM Thinking Skills Assessment?

-More information about the California Critical Thinking Disposition Inventory (CCTDI), the STEM Thinking Skills Assessment, and California Critical Thinking Skills Test – Numeracy (CCTST-N) can be found at Insight Assessment, https://www.insightassessment.com/Products
+More information about the STEM Thinking Skills Assessment can be found at Insight Assessment, https://www.insightassessment.com/Products

 All AET and AOS courses are honors level courses and are “weighted” by adding 0.5 to the point value for the grade.
 Academies of Loudoun AP and dual enrollment courses are weighted at 1.0.
 Please see the LCPS High School Program of Studies, http://www.lcps.org/Page/164077 for more information about course weighting, high school courses and GPA.

-10. My student has completed Geometry and is currently enrolled in Algebra II/Trig.
-Will they be required to take the mathematics course again if they attend the AET or AOS as a 9th grader?
+- My student has completed Geometry and is currently enrolled in Algebra II/Trig.
+Will they be required to take the mathematics course again if they attend the AET or AOS as a 9thgrader?

 The entry level of mathematics at the AOS is Analytic Geometry, Functions, and Trigonometry with Transformations.
 The AET mathematics course for the 9th& 10th grade cohort is Integrated Mathematics 1 & 2 and includes algebraic, trigonometric and pre-calculus concepts.
 All students entering the Academies of Loudoun programs will be enrolled in cohort programs with the same level of mathematics.
 The sequencing of the AET mathematics courses is determined by the content in the three AET pathways and is very different than the sequencing in other LCPS mathematics courses.

-No, students cannot submit anything other than the criteria listed for the Academeis of Loudoun admissions process.
+No, students cannot submit anything other than the criteria listed for the Academies of Loudoun admissions process.